-- 1 1/2 ounces good quality dark chocolate such as Green & Blacks 85% OR Lily's Dark Chocolate chopped
+- 1 1/2 ounces Lily's Dark Chocolate or other good quality dark chocolate such as Green & Blacks 85%, chopped

 Carb count does not include candy eyes.
 I would imagine this adds about 1 or 2 more grams of carbs per cookie.

 Food energy: 98kcal